BleuLlama/z80-machine/README.md

     -  cleanups for modern compilers

 - z80base/
     -  A basic z80 emulator using the "orig" code, but with no CPM support
+    -  This also uses most of the new hooks and such

+- rc2014/
+    - Using all the hooks and the AUTORUN flag, it emulates RC2014 computer

 ## Source credits